 Super useful & totally free travel guides, written by locals who love Tennessee

 Why We Love Tennessee: Tennessee has a wide range of features that make it attractive to visitors.
 For outdoor lovers, Tennessee is home to the Great Smoky Mountains National Park, the Mississippi River, and an abundance of caves and waterfalls.
 For more urban adventures, Tennessee has major cities like Nashville and Memphis with lively restaurant scenes, live music venues, and cultural sites.
-Mid-size cities Chattanooga and Knoxville have a lot to offer as well.
+The mid-size Tennessee cities like Chattanooga and Knoxville have a lot to offer as well.
 And there are also plenty of charming small towns to explore all across Tennessee.
 Come enjoy the beautiful weather and the southern hospitality that the state is known for.

 Best of Tennessee

 No matter what kind of getaway you’re looking for, Tennessee has somewhere for you to visit.
 A few of the most popular Tennessee destinations include:

 - Nashville – Tennessee’s capital city is best known for its music scene.
 Nashville also has excellent restaurants, breweries, bars, and shops.

 - Smoky Mountains National Park – This popular national park is the best place for hiking and camping.
 It’s one of America’s most stunning mountain ranges.

 - Memphis – Explore Beale Street, visit the Memphis pyramid, and see Elvis’s home in birthplace of the blues and rock n’ roll.